al6x/nim/rpc/readme.md

-Simple RPC, call remote Nim functions as if it's usual function
+Simple RPC, call remote Nim functions as if its local

 [Video Demo, 10min](https://youtu.be/KUb15vva0vw)